Dear Evan Hansen (film): Response by studio and cast

 The producers and Universal executives were both "deeply disappointed" by the backlash to both the film and some of its elements but were also proud of the film.
 Steven Levenson said that he believed in the "value of criticism", but characterized critiques of Platt's casting as "cruel".
 In an interview with Zach Sang, Ben Platt responded to accusations of nepotism as his father Marc Platt had produced the film, saying "I think the reaction is largely from people who don't understand the context of the piece – the fact that I created the role and workshopped it for three years ...
 Were I not to do the movie, it probably wouldn't get made ...
 Of course, that's not true entirely ...
 All I have to do is let the work speak for itself."

+Internet memes

+Two scenes from the film, both featuring the character of Evan Hansen, went on to quickly become internet memes right when the film became available digitally, mainly as a result of the public backlash against Platt's casting.
+These two moments include a close-up of Evan crying during the climax of "Words Fail", his expression wrenched and tortured, and the moment Evan runs off from Zoe Murphy in the hallways during their first meeting at school.
+Jameson Rich of The New York Times observed "The image of a crying Platt is already a much-iterated joke, and its thrust is, overwhelmingly, derisive.
+(On Broadway, Dear Evan Hansen balanced on a thin line between tragic morality play and light coming-of-age story, but the adaptation is a tonal pileup — “A Very Special Episode: The Musical: The Movie.”)
+But being the target of the internet's scorn is not de facto a bad thing.
+When a meme circulates far enough, the underlying movie can gain what feels like cultural currency.
+The very fact that the images are not part of any intentional advertising actually lends them a note of authenticity.
+They are, in a perverse way, resonating on their own merit.
+Is there a better form of contemporary publicity?"